loosolab/jlu-bda-2020/README.md

 `-c, --chromosome` list of chromosomes (default: all chromosomes of the selected genome)

-`-w, --width` single integer to determine the range of analysis (peak +- w, default: 50)
+`-w, --width` single integer to determine the range of analysis on the chromosomes (peak +- w, default: 50)

 `-r, --redo_analysis` (optional) existing results will be executed again and overwritten